crusoexia/FEE-weekly/conquer-command/conquer-command.md

 ## Elephant In The Room

 It is third decade in the 21th Century, Why do people still invent languages and tools with CLI interface?

+(GUI is good, but it is mainly for end users, has limitation for technique tasks.)

 ===